aws-samples/aws-eks-samples/examples/kubernetes/how-to-tshoot-eks-intermittent-network-issues/README.md

 aws iam create-policy --policy-name s3-tcpdump-policy --policy-document file://s3-tcpdump-policy.json
 ```

 Create a new namespace to run the pods in and for this example s3-tcpdump in the namespace used.
+You could choose to use any namespace preferred, however, ensure that the manifest YAMLs are also modified to use the same namespace.

 ```
 kubectl create ns s3-tcpdump